MBau0/Chat-Client-and-Server/README.md

 ## Status

-The main purpose of this project was to learn and experiement using winsock to create a client and server for data transfering.
+The main purpose of this project was to learn and experiement using winsock to create a client and server for networking.
 I dont have any plans to continue developing the chat application part of this project, but I may redesign the Server / Client for future projects.